secure-software-engineering/rose/study-procedure.md

 ![Configure repository base file](./images/screenshot-repository-base.png "Configure repository base file")

-The base file of the repository stored at the Github pages of the ROSE project is set as default; you can use this repository for your study. *However, you need to keep in mind that the ROSE developers cannot promise that this repository is up-to-date and the tracking functions you intend to use are working properly all the time.
+The base file of the repository stored at the Github pages of the ROSE project is set as default; you can use this repository for your study. *However, you need to keep in mind that the ROSE developers cannot promise that this repository is up-to-date and the tracking functions you intend to use are working properly for the whole time of your study.
 If it is critical to your study having uninterrupted tracking of participants you should consider setting up and maintaining your own repository, which we will describe on further pages of this documentation yet to come.*

 Besides choosing an appropriate repository solution, during the study you should also anyway monitor whether tracking patterns are yet working properly.
 If you choose to use the ROSE Github repository you can create a trouble ticket in case you find a tracking pattern to be broken.
 The issue management can be found [here](https://github.com/secure-software-engineering/rose/issues).